This article is not so much about Biblical stuff, it’s based on a book by Gary Chapman called “Five Love Languages”.

 So I need to learn what my love language is so I know when I’m hearing wrong.
 When I’m reacting because of my love language and not rationally.

-This realization can be life changing.
+This realisation can be life changing.

 Secondly, I need to learn your love language.
-If, for example, your love language is Words of Encouragement, but mine is Physical Affection and I try to show you love by giving you a hug… You will not understand what I am saying.
+If, for example, your love language is Words of Encouragement, but mine is Physical Affection, and I try to show you love by giving you a hug… You will not understand what I am saying.

 I will be saying “I love you” but you won’t understand it.
 You’ll just find me annoying.
-(And of course, you’ll probably push me away, which I will take as “I hate you”, even though you only meant “You’re annoying me”).
+(And of course, you’ll probably push me away, which I will take as “I hate you”, even though you only meant, “You’re annoying me”).